 Pan Fried Steak Recipe

-Use a heavy bottomed 12 inch skillet for 5 minutes over high heat.
+Use a 12 inch heavy-bottomed skillet for five minutes over high heat.

 Liberally sprinkle both sides of each steak with salt and pepper.